MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 ------------------------

-The ``name`` command of ``isoenum`` command-line interface provides facilities to add isotopic layer information to molecule in order to create isotopically-resolved ``InChI``.
+The ``name`` command of ``isoenum`` command-line interface provides facilities to add isotopic layer information to a molecule in order to create isotopically-resolved ``InChI``.

 Isotopic layer specification: specific atoms option
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-The ``-s`` or ``--specific`` option allows you to specify the isotopic information for an atom at a specific position within a molecule (e.g. carbon at position "2" will have absolute mass "13").
+The ``-s`` or ``--specific`` option allows the user to specify the isotopic information for an atom at a specific position within a molecule (e.g. carbon at position "2" will have absolute mass "13").